inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 VLAN Overview
 -------------

-**V1** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+.. **V1** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
 This is done by adding an extra header (802.1q header) containing a VLAN tag that stores the VLAN ID.
 The VLAN-aware parts of the network (typically Ethernet switches) filter traffic at interfaces, based on this VLAN ID.
 Packets without VLAN tags are considered to be part of the native VLAN **(which can be allowed/disallowed as well).**
    **Interfaces can also remap VLAN IDs.** The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

 .. **TODO** "which can be allowed/disallowed..." too INET specific, not here; "remap", might be INET specific; wikipedia links?

-**V2** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+.. **V2** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
 This is done by adding an extra header (802.1q header) containing a VLAN tag that stores the VLAN ID.
 Each frame can only be within one VLAN.
 The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN ID.
 Packets without VLAN tags are considered to be part of the native VLAN.
 The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

-**V3** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
 The VLAN-aware parts of the network can filter traffic at interfaces, based on VLAN ID.
-Some conventions:

-- Each frame can only be within one VLAN.
+Each frame can only be assigned to one VLAN.

-- Packets without VLAN tags are considered to be part of the native VLAN.
+.. - Packets without VLAN tags are considered to be part of the native VLAN. **TODO** not needed

+.. **TODO** in schematic none -> untagged

+.. **TODO** 802.1q nem header hanem tag...link a megfelelo message fileba 8021qtagheader.msg -> itt le van dokumentalva

-VLAN IDs are assigned by adding an extra header (802.1q header) to Ethernet frames.
+.. **V1** VLAN IDs are assigned by adding an extra header (802.1q header) to Ethernet frames.
 The header contains a VLAN tag that stores the VLAN ID.

+VLAN IDs are assigned by adding a VLAN tag (or 802.1Q tag) to Ethernet frames.
+This tag contains the VLAN ID.
+(For more information, see the Ieee8021qTagHeader.msg file).

 .. note:: The VLAN mechanism removes connections from a physical network (by filtering packets at the data link layer), but cannot create new connections.